Education

 Assessment

-Our pupils’ progress through the curriculum and personal development is extremely important to us.
+Our students’ progress through the curriculum and personal development is extremely important to us.

 All students’ single word reading, spelling and maths skills will also be assessed using the standardised assessments contained within the WRAT 5.
 The results of these will be used to develop a personalised approach to the curriculum, as well as identifying any potential additional needs of students.